jyn514/jyn514.github.io/content/tokens-too-cheap-to-meter.md

 GPUs are getting exponentially more efficient with every generation.

-In the graph below ([source][GFLOP/J]), the X-axis is time, the Y-axis is power efficiency of the GPU itself, and the size of the circle is the absolute amount of power drawn.
+In the graph below ([source][GFLOP/J]), the X-axis is time and the Y-axis is power efficiency of the GPU itself.
 Larger Y-axis numbers mean more efficient.

 ![](/assets/epoch-ml-hardware.png)